 How effective at meeting project objectives is the action?

 Will implementing the action have unintended consequences that should be considered?
+How does improving one aspect of the stream impact other community needs?
 For example, irrigation efficiency improvements may impact plant communities that rely on them, or bank stability measures may move erosion and deposition processes up or downstream.

 Does the action advance other long-term community plans and goals?